• Home

 Why did my salt dough puff up?

 If you have problems with your salt dough puffing up while baking, try making the ornaments thinner or reducing the baking temperature (cooking longer).
-Again, you always have the option of air drying your salt dough instead of baking.
+Again, you always have the option of air drying your salt dough instead of baking it.

 Also, please make sure you use all-purpose flour and not self-rising flour or other alternatives.